bescott9944/SpectrWm-Binary-Build/README.md

 This script has been inspired by a video from The Linux Dabbler YouTube Channel.
 His Channel: https://www.youtube.com/channel/UC3pasXoRUTKPpQaKtlJz62g, The Video: https://www.youtube.com/watch?v=tYC7qxnjka4

 NOTE: This Bash file has been limited to 80 characters.
 You may need edit the line and change the "next line break ( \ )" of the bash file to suite your needs!

-This Install dependencies list has been tested on Mint 20, 06/29/2020
+This Install dependencies list has been tested on Linux Mint 20, 06/29/2020

 Note: Some dependencies require the " -dev " versions of the dependencies and other do not.
 When dependencies are installed they will intern install their own dependencies too..
 I don't know if this is do to Mint/Ubuntu Repos or not.